websci26-audit/websci26-audit.github.io/index.md

 ---
-*Generated for the paper _Discrepancies in the Geotargeting of Spanish vs English Google Search Results During the 2024 US Elections_.*
+*Generated for the paper "Discrepancies in the Geotargeting of Spanish vs English Google Search Results During the 2024 US Elections", submitted to the WebSci'26 Poster track.*